What are the secrets for Forbidden City to surviving so many earthquakes in 600 years?

 To be as accurate as possible, the model is made using traditional Chinese carpentry tools and techniques.

-The seismologist subjected the scale model to a series of simulated quakes, from magnitude 9.0 to 10.1 that has the equivalent energy to well over 2 billion tonnes of TNT.
+The seismologist subjected the scale model to a series of simulated quakes, from magnitude 9.0 to 10.1 that have the equivalent energy to well over 2 billion tonnes of TNT.

 In the tests, the stone bases were shifting around, but nothing in the scaled building structure was damaged.